-2020 2019
+2020

-Discount for uncertainty 60.0% 60.0%
+Discount for uncertainty 60.0%

-Discount for relative points of difference 50.0% 50.0%
+Discount for relative points of difference 50.0%

-Discount for lack of liquidity 27.5% 27.5%
+Discount for lack of liquidity 27.5%

-Price to net assets multiple 0.15x 0.15x
+Price to net assets multiple 0.15x

-Net asset multiple after discounts application
+Net asset multiple after discounts applied

-At 31 December 2020, a 20% (2019: 20%) increase in the discount for uncertainty, which the Directors consider to be a reasonably possible alternative assumption, would have decreased total equity by US\$174,127 (2019: US\$164,331).
-A 20% (2019: 20%) decrease would have an equal and opposite effect.
+At 31 December 2020, 20% increase in the discount for uncertainty, which the Directors consider to be a reasonably possible alternative assumption, would have decreased total equity by US\$174,127.
+A 20% decrease would have an equal and opposite effect.

-At 31 December 2020, a 20% (2019: 20%) increase in the discount for relative points of difference, which the Directors consider to be a reasonably possible alternative assumption, would have decreased total equity by US\$116,288 (2019: US\$109,554).
-A 20% (2019: 20%) decrease would have an equal and opposite effect.
+At 31 December 2020, a 20% increase in the discount for relative points of difference, which the Directors consider to be a reasonably possible alternative assumption, would have decreased total equity by US\$116,288.
+A 20% decrease would have an equal and opposite effect.

-At 31 December 2020, a 20% (2019: 20%) increase in the discount for lack of liquidity, which the Directors consider to be a reasonably possible alternative assumption, would have decreased total equity by US\$44,488 (2019: US\$41,555).
-A 20% (2019: 20%) decrease would have an equal and opposite effect.
+At 31 December 2020, a 20% increase in the discount for lack of liquidity, which the Directors consider to be a reasonably possible alternative assumption, would have decreased total equity by US\$44,488.
+A 20% decrease would have an equal and opposite effect.